Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 Only the 2nd level filters will be shown as checkboxes inside the store locator.
 The 1st level filters will be used as the filter top names.

-In our example, we will create a parent filter named ‘Features’ and enter Wifi, parking, pet-friendly, and delivery into it.
+In our example, we will create a parent filter named ‘Features’ and enter Wifi, parking, pet-friendly, and delivery.

 Great job.
 When our list of filters is ready, it’s time to move on and start adding store locations.